Section 179

 Tax Consequences of Selling Depreciated Assets

-When you sell an asset that has been fully deducted under Section 179, the proceeds from the sale typically become taxable income.
-This is known as recapture, where the IRS reclaims the tax benefit previously given.
+When you sell an asset that you fully deducted under Section 179, the IRS typically taxes the proceeds from that sale as income.
+The IRS takes back the tax benefit it previously gave you in a process called recapture.
 Here’s what you need to know:

-• Tax Rate: The recaptured amount is taxed at your ordinary income tax rate, which could be higher than the capital gains rate.
+• When you sell the asset, you add the amount you receive to your taxable income for that year.
+The tax authorities tax the recaptured amount at your ordinary income tax rate, which may be higher than the capital gains rate.

 • Strategic Planning: Proper timing and strategy can help mitigate the tax impact.
 Discuss potential scenarios and strategies with your tax professional.